Southern Yakutia (Sakha)

 sure,” Ivan said and scratched his head.

-Boris smiled, nodded, and then
+Boris smiled, nodded, and then sighed.

-the works of Alexander Pushkin, Sergey Esenin,
+of Alexander Pushkin, Sergey Esenin, and

 nationalities, sometimes to the pleasure of even the children.
 She was an